a-le/microDbal/README.md

 # MicroDbal Library

 MicroDbal is a lightweight database abstraction library built on top of PHP's PDO.

-The API focuses on the most common database operations, ensuring security by exclusively using prepared statements.
+Ease of use:
+- Focuses on the most commonly used PDOStatement fetch modes.
+- Regroups most common PDO and PDOStatement methods into the same class.

+Safe:
+- Uses prepared statements to prevent SQL injection and follows the best practices outlined at [PHP Delusions](https://phpdelusions.net/pdo).

+Powerful:
-For advanced use cases not covered by the library, the underlying PDO instance remains directly accessible.
+- For advanced use cases not covered by the library, the underlying PDO and PDOStatement instances remain directly accessible.

-This library follows the best practices outlined at [PHP Delusions](https://phpdelusions.net/pdo).
+Light:
+- Does not include ORM or query-building functionalities.

 ## Features
-- Simple API for common database operations
-- Lightweight and easy to integrate
+- Can run a SQL query and get the result with only 1 line of code
-- Queries can uses named placeholders (:name) or positional placeholders (?)
+- SQL query can uses named placeholders (:name) or positional placeholders (?)
 - Helper methods for SQL `IN` clauses and `LIKE` clauses
-- Let use the underlying PDO instance directly if ever needed
+- Let use the underlying PDO and PDOStatement instances directly if ever needed

 ## Tested with those Databases
 - [ ] DuckDB